jschoeley/viscomplexis/README.md

 Background
 ----------

 The analysis of compositional data is a topic inherent to demography.
 In recent times, due to a growing catalogue of detailed population data, it became feasible to consider populations not only structured by time, age or sex, but by any number of interesting criteria.
-This \enquote{inflation} of data dimensions produces challenges in visualizing the data.
+This "inflation" of data dimensions produces challenges in visualizing the data.

 Objective
 ---------